kc127/tic-tac-toe/README.md

 ```

-When a player makes a winning combination, a congratulatory message is displayed in the command line informing the player of their win and then the game ends.
+When a player makes a winning combination, a congratulatory message is displayed on the command line informing the player of their win and then the game ends.

 ```
 X | X | X